 Bad habits.
 We all have them.
 Most of the time we can change it by ourselves.
 Sometimes, we need a little assistance.
 Nothing wrong with that.

 Families are busy.
-There is soccer practice, dance, theatre, book clubs and so many other obligations in addition to school.
+There is soccer practice, dance, theater, book clubs and so many other obligations in addition to school.
 Parents work a lot, try to balance work and home life and are very tired.
 So….establishing good habits will benefit you, your child and the future of your family.
+You can get creative about finding a way to incorporate them into your life.
+What’s the benefit?
+Peace, less stress, feeling good, etc….

 We get only one opportunity to raise our children.
 We get only one opportunity for our life.
 Sometimes it may not seem like a priority, but take the time to establish those good habits for yourself and for your kids.